Certified anesthesiologist assistant: Education

-To enroll in an AA program, candidates require a bachelor's degree, specific courses with a focus in pre medical sciences and have to obtain a minimum of eight hours of documented anesthesia exposure by observation in the operating room.
+To enroll in an AA program, candidates require a bachelor's degree in any field,have to obtain a minimum of eight hours of documented anesthesia exposure by observation in the operating room.
 All programs require an entrance exam (either GRE or MCAT, MCAT preferred).

 Program lengths range from 24 to 28 months with didactic and clinical instruction.
 Didactic training includes courses such as physiology, pharmacology, airway management, simulation laboratory, Basic Life Support (BLS) certification, Pediatric Advanced Life Support (PALS) certification, Advanced Cardiac Life Support (ACLS) certification, anatomy, monitoring, and applied principles and practices.
 In addition to class work, programs include 2000 to 2700 clinical hours per student.
 Students gain preoperative, intra-operative and post-operative experience with a variety of patients in a variety of surgical settings.
 In addition, each program may have additional educational experiences; for example, Nova Southeastern University provides students with courses on scientific research and publishing.
 All programs must have at least one board-certified, licensed anesthesiologist serving as a director.
 Additionally, each AA program must be based at, or in collaboration with, a university that has a medical school.